Who We Are

 An island where ALL animals are treated with ALOHA; and where people understand that a stable cat population supports healthy ecosystems, especially where we live and play.

-To address the care and welfare of Kauai’s community cats – stray, abandoned, and feral; to advocate and facilitate TNR (Trap-Neuter-Return) as the most effective way to protect our ecosystems island-wide; to humanely reduce and stabilize the community cat population; to rescue and remove young kittens and socialized cats for adoption; to engage the public in promoting responsible pet ownership and tolerance for community cats.
+To address the care and welfare of Kauai’s community cats – stray, abandoned, and feral; to advocate and facilitate TNR (Trap-Neuter-Return) as the most effective way to protect our ecosystems island-wide; to humanely reduce and stabilize the community cat population; and to engage the public in promoting responsible pet ownership and tolerance for community cats.